MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-collection.md

 One use case of the collectible errors feature is for validations of multiple conditions, where you check each condition with a collectible error.
 Then in the final validation, you can present all errors collected in a single page, instead of stopping the user and present each validation to the user.

 > [!IMPORTANT]
-> Is is recommended that you handle all collectible errors from your AL code.
-If execution of a  procedure ends with any errors still present in the collected list, the user will see an error dialog with a concatenation of all the messages from the errors present in the collected list.
-But this "uber" error message will not be easy for the user to understand.
-See the example below of how to do this.
+> It's recommended that you handle all collectible errors from your AL code.
+If any errors are present in the collected list when a procedure ends, the user will receive an error dialog that concatenates all the error messages.
+Refer to the example below to learn more.

 ## Collectible errors API